 Under the Memorandum and Articles of Association, the Charity has the power to make any investment, which the Board of Management see fit and would do so in an ethically responsible manner.
-The Trustees, having regard to the liquidity requirements of the Charity's services and the uncertainty resulting from the pandemic, have kept available funds in an interest-bearing deposit account.
-Due to wider economic circumstances deposit rates have been depressed and so the return on such deposits has been minimal.
+The Trustees, having regard to the liquidity requirements of the Charity's services and the uncertainty within the social care sector, have kept available funds in an interest-bearing deposit account.
+Due to wider economic circumstances deposit rates remained depressed until the start of the calendar year.
+Since then the rates offered on deposits have increased.
+The Trustees have therefore determined that excess funds should be invested in short term deposits.